reactjs/react-modal/README.md

 ```

 ## Styles
-Styles are passed as an object with 2 keys, 'overlay' and 'content' like so
+Styles are passed as an object with 3 keys, 'overlay', 'content', 'extras' like so
 ```js
 {
   overlay : {